Meet the Ngāti Whātua Ōrākei Trust Elected Representatives.

 Arekatera was recently elected.
 This is his first term on the Trust Board and brings with him a wealth of historical and cultural knowledge.

-Tama was recently elected.
+Tama fills the Trust Board vacancy, as the next candidate with the most number of votes at the election.
 This is his first term on the Trust Board and brings with him a wealth of knowledge in governing large health organisations including ADHB, Northern DHBs, Comprehensive Care PHO and Supporting Families Auckland.
 Tama is also a whānau director on Whai Māia board.